starsheriff/train-os/10-interrupts/README.md

 > descriptors are stored in the global-descriptor table and, optionally, the
 > local-descriptor table.

 Section 2.6 describes interrupts and exceptions.
 Already in the first paragraph we are made aware of that the mechanism for interrupts is different in long-mode than in 32-bit protected mode.
 This means it might be that other tutorials, using the 32-bit mode, will not work.
-So, we are on our own;
-unless you have a tutorial that works with long-mode.
+So, we are on our own; unless you have a tutorial that works with long-mode.

-## First Overview
+## First Overview - Summary
 From a first read, I get the following points:

 1. We need to set up the _interrupt decriptor table_ `IDT`.
 This `IDT` must contain